ianumeda/rael/wp-content/plugins/cpt-onomies/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fixed bug that was causing issues for multiple tax queries.
+* Optimized queries to help with memory problems.
+* Fixed PHP Parse error in cpt-onomy.php file for those who are running PHP < 5.3.0.

 = 1.3.2 =
 * Fixed a few WordPress 4.1 bugs.
 * Brought register_cpt_onomy() outside the manager class for ease of use.